muktharamesh20/gemini-test/assignment.md

 ## AI Augmentation
 **Summaries[Item]**
 - **Purpose** Highlights the most important part of Item
 - **Principle** The user can either manually create a summary or ask an LLM to generate one.
 The LLM receives the Item content and then returns a concise, readable summary.
-The user can accept, edit, or regenerate this AI summary.
+The user can accept or edit this summary.
 - **State:** Set of `Item` with
     - summary String
 - **Actions:**